 - Lens focussing: Manual and focused to infinity.

 - Long Exposure NR: Turn Off

 Needless to say, you should mount your camera on a tripod before you click.
-You can never hand-hold the photo when the exposure times are long.
+You can never hand-hold the camera when the shutter speed is slow.
 After you shoot, review the photo on the back of the LCD to check if the exposure is correct.
 It helps to use the histogram in your camera to see if the image is under exposed or over exposed.
 You can also check to see if the Milky Way appears correctly in the photo and if the stars are in focus.
-The stars and Milky Way may not look as evident as you see in the photos below.
-That is alright.
-Processing them later in a computer will bring out the colours, clarity and contrast.
+The stars and Milky Way may not look as clear and evident as you see in the photos below, which is fine.
+Processing them later in a computer will bring out the colours, clarity and contrast of the galactic core.

-Tip: Use a remote shutter release or the built in timer your camera to avoid shake induced by your finger when you hit the shutter.
+Tip: Use a remote shutter release or the built in timer your camera to avoid shake induced by your finger when you press the shutter button.

 Star Trail Photography